InfosecOTB/td-ai-modeler-plugin/README.md

 ### Performance Optimization

 #### For Large Models
-- Increase `timeout` to 28800 (8 hours) for very large threat models
 - Use `max_tokens=32000` for models with higher token limits
 - Consider using faster models for initial threat generation